SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- added third production point.
+If used, the Slim-Design is deactivated (#101)
+- All values can be in W or kW.
+The adapter converts the values appropriately (#102)
+- 2 custom elements can now work as a balcony power plant
+- production can be configured as "No feed-in" (line will not be drawn)

 ### 3.4.0 (2023-02-03)
 - updated automatic animation to better handling speed and values
 - removed the "MUST" of having an production datapoint set.
 Adapter can now be used as normal EnergyFlow